JohannesFKnauf/sauerbraten-handicap-mod/README.md

 ** Also exposed in the GUI
 * Button 'lanconnect' readded to GUI
 * Weapons used for a frag are shown in messages
+* sauerbraten-handicap-mod does not change the gameplay of all classic Sauerbraten games
 * Mod is incompatible with original Sauerbraten in order to avoid problems
 * Punch weapon damage is upgraded by a factor of 2 to encourage melee duels
 * Grenade launcher damage is reduced slightly to improve weapon balance

+# Installing sauerbraten-handicap-mod and getting started

+* Download and install [vanilla sauerbraten collect edition](http://sauerbraten.org/) for your platform
+* Download [a sauerbraten-handicap-mod binary release](https://github.com/JFKnaufAncud/sauerbraten-handicap-mod/releases) for your platform
+* Unpack the zip file into a vanilla sauerbraten installation
+* Start playing handicap mod!

 # Game mode handicap